letoram/arcan/src/a12/net/HACKING.md

 deferred to the UI/window manager.

 ## Vstream-data (3), Astream-data (4), Bstream-data (5) (variable length)
 - [0   ] channel-id  : uint8
 - [1..4] stream-id   : uint32
 - [5..6] length      : uint16

 The data messages themselves will make out the bulk of communication, and ties to a pre-defined channel/stream.

+Bstream data applies compression based on each individual chunk rather than stream-scope.

 # Compressions and Codecs